MileHacker Logo

 • Fall (September - November):

-A return to mild to warm days (70s-80s°F), cooling to 50s-60s°F by November.
-Low humidity, minimal precipitation.
+A journey back to mild to warm days (70s-80s°F), cooling to 50s-60s°F by November.
+Not much moisture in the air, minimal precipitation.
 Another fine time for outdoor activities.

 • Winter (December - February):